Case Study · Core Product · Information Architecture

 • Search loading took 5–10 seconds due to frontend execution.

-• Safari users (15% of traffic) could not use search at all due to browser incompatibility.
+• Safari users could not use search at all due to browser incompatibility.

-The net effect was that teachers searching for writing often assumed we didn’t have what they needed.
-This was a terrible experience for new users wanting to see what we had to offer, veteran users trying to find a specific piece of content, and NoRedInk's overall wish to be seen as more than a grammar tool.
+The net effect was that teachers searching for writing often assumed we didn't have what they needed, a frustrating experience for new users wanting to see what we had to offer, veteran users trying to find specific content, and NoRedInk's overall wish to be seen as more than a grammar tool.

 Plan of Attack

-The process to concretely improve the Search experience ended up touching on engineering, information architecture, user experience, and user interface design.
-The first step was to migrate from a slow frontend-based Search system to a backend system.
-This eliminated performance issues, enabled full‑library indexing, and unlocked relevance tuning.
+The process to concretely improve Search ended up touching engineering, information architecture, user experience, and UI design.
+The first step was migrating from a slow frontend-based system to a backend system, eliminating performance issues, enabling full-library indexing, and unlocking relevance tuning.

-With a new, highly configurable, intelligent search system in place, we created a tiered weighting framework that ensured more relevant, more writing-focused content to be returned.
-In this model, high‑leverage writing modules received additional weight, synonym groups and manual overrides for ambiguous terms honored teacher intent, and exact matches always outranked fuzzy matches.
+With a new, highly configurable search system in place, we created a tiered weighting framework that ensured more relevant, more writing-focused content to be returned.
+High-leverage writing modules received additional weight, synonym groups and manual overrides honored teacher intent, and exact matches always outranked fuzzy matches.

 Evolution of the Design

-I also tried out the use of iconography as well as explicit headings and sections to help distinguish between different kinds of content.
-Another visual experimentation was how much descriptive info to include per each item versus just the name.
-I also tried out alternate layout options beyond a list, include grid-like and tabular options.
+I also tried out iconography, explicit headings, and sections to help distinguish between different kinds of content, and experimented with how much descriptive info to include per item versus just the name.
+I tried alternate layout options beyond a list, including grid-like and tabular options.
+These design paths ended up leading back to a more straightforward approach where the emphasis was placed on content rather than metadata or differentiation.

 A particular point we went back and forth on was whether to artificially draw out writing results to give them greater visual prominence.
-After design and implementation iteration, we ultimately decided not to.
-Presenting the most relevant results to teachers remained our north star, and we felt that we could serve our business goals at the same time with proper weighting and tagging.
+After design and implementation iteration, we ultimately decided against it.
+Presenting the most relevant results remained our north star, and we felt that we could serve our business goals at the same time with proper weighting and tagging.

-In contrast to Topics, the pattern for our Writing Prompts was quite different, in that each Prompt is an assignment unto itself, and can't be combined with anything else.
-Choosing a Prompt means entering a one-way flow to customize and then assign that Prompt.
-This was true of our Passage Quizzes as well, which confusingly are actually Topics that can only be assigned as Quizzes but are also used for Practice.
+Writing Prompts are different: each Prompt is an assignment unto itself and can't be combined with anything else.
+Choosing a Prompt means entering a one-way flow to customize and assign it.
+Passage Quizzes are Topics that can only be assigned as Quizzes.
+Search was also returning Prompt Groups and whole categories of prompts, natively presented as in-place expanders and independent pages.

-To make a long story less long, I iterated on the design and function of these content types in the context of Search, moving from a place where each type of content looked and functioned more or less as it did in its native form in the Assignment Library, to one of a greater and greater uniformity, where eventually every content type appeared in the same formit and had a single action that took the user to a new page.
-This greatly lowered the cognitive lift of understanding and using the page and put the emphasis squarely on the content rather than its logistics.
+I iterated from a place where each content type looked and functioned as it did natively in the Assignment Library, to one of greater uniformity, where eventually every content type appeared in the same format with a single action that took the user to a new page.
+This greatly lowered the cognitive lift of understanding and using the page and put the emphasis on the content rather than its logistics.

 Release and Results

-The project required tight collaboration across teams, and a thorough quality assurance phase across multiple teams and users.
-After partnering with Curriculum and Engineering to validate results across over twenty search archetypes, import tag data, and implement last minute overrides, we performed dogfooding with internal teams, followed by a limited release to 10% of traffic, culminating in a wide release.
+This project required tight collaboration across teams and a thorough QA phase.
+After partnering with Curriculum and Engineering to validate results across over twenty search archetypes, import tag data, and implement last-minute overrides, we performed dogfooding with internal teams, followed by a limited release to 10% of traffic, culminating in a wide release.

 As enough data came in, we found encouraging results for our primary metric.
 Teachers who used Search assigned 1.93 WACTS assignments, versus the baseline of 1.78.
-Power user teachers who used Search 10+ times) assigned 2.42 (versus 2.32 baseline) assignments.
-In addition, teachers who used Search were nearly twice as likely to assign writing compared to those who didn’t.
-This was a 13.5% year‑over‑year increase (1.78 with Search the previous year).
+Power users who searched 10+ times assigned 2.42 (versus 2.32 baseline).
+Teachers who used Search were nearly twice as likely to assign writing compared to those who didn't, a 13.5% year-over-year increase.

 Conclusions

-This project transformed a slow, unprioritized, and often misleading search experience into a fast, structured, writing‑forward tool.
-The project demonstrated how technical, organizational, and experiential improvements can shift teacher behavior.
-The improvements position NoRedInk to continue evolving toward more intelligent, flexible, and writing‑centered search experiences.
+This project transformed a slow, unprioritized, and often misleading search experience into a fast, structured, writing-forward tool.
+The project demonstrated how technical, organizational, and experiential improvements can shift teacher behavior, and positions NoRedInk to continue evolving toward more intelligent, flexible, and writing-centered search experiences.

 However, one feature alone can't totally shift user behavior and attitudes.
 The gains we saw were meaningful, but incremental.
-Teachers continue to think of NoRedInk as a grammar tool, and continuing to shift that perception is beyond the scope of any one project.
-However, I am proud of my work and the team's work on this project above any particular metric, as it meaningfully improved the NoRedInk experience for all users and use cases, resoundingly fulfilling our unofficial qualitive metric of "Show me the most relevant, highest‑leverage content first."
+Teachers continue to think of NoRedInk as a grammar tool, and further shifting that perception is beyond the scope of any one project.
+Ultimately, we must meet the user where they are.
+By improving but not inflating writing's presence in Search, this project did just that while honoring business goals and user experience expectations.